Purdue-CS193/homework-0-Nrxszv0/index.md

-#Michael's First CS 193 Home Work
+#Michael's First CS 193 Homework

+##My favorite things about CS 193
+-Learning how to use GitHub
+-Meeting other freshmen in CS

 ## Welcome to GitHub Pages